 The Sarah Ellen Gillespie Museum of Art houses more than 600 works by Mississippi artists collected by Ms. Gillespie over six decades.
 It is the most complete collection in existence of 20th century art works by Mississippians.
-The museum will also host special exhibits and related cultural programming.
+The museum hosts special exhibits and related cultural programming.
 The museum is open Monday-Friday, 1:00-4:00 p.m., except during university holidays.

 The Center for the Life and Work of William Carey, D.D.
 (1761-1834), located in Donnell Hall on the Hattiesburg campus, is a museum and research facility which houses a collection of artifacts from and about the British cobbler, botanist, and linguist who is known as the "father of modern missions" for his work in India.
 William Carey is also the university's namesake.
-The museum is open Monday-Friday from 1:00-5:00 p.m.
+The museum is open Monday-Friday from 1:00-5:00 p.m., except during university holidays.

 The Clarence Dickinson Collection is housed in the Smith/Rouse Library on the Hattiesburg campus.
-Named for Clarence Dickinson (1873-1969), the collection contains over 5,000 books, including many rare hymnals and psalters, scores, manuscripts, recordings, an antique piano, and memorabilia relating to the history of hymnology.
+Named for the "Father of American Church Music," Clarence Dickinson (1873-1969), the collection contains over 5,000 books, including many rare hymnals and psalters, scores, manuscripts, recordings, an antique piano, and memorabilia relating to the history of hymnology.
+The collection may be viewed by appointment by calling 601-318-6169.